-Research, Technology and Digital transformation
+Invest in Research, Technology and Digital Transformation

 Research, technology and digital transformation presents as a two-faceted challenge: the development, research and design of new innovative technology, and the equitable distribution of new and currently existing technology across the globe.
-The impacts of new technology can be limited if access to such technology is restricted.
-Innovation in this context may be best used to describe the removal of barriers to access, whether that be supply chain issues, lack of infrastructure financial obstacles, or political obstruction.
+The impacts of new technology can be limited if access is restricted.
+Innovation in this context may be best used to describe the removal of barriers to access, whether that be supply chain issues, lack of infrastructure, financial obstacles, or political obstruction.
+Canada is estimated to host between 1,500 and 2,000 health technology and bioscience companies and research organizations, and health technology innovation has been identified as one of Canada's six key innovation areas in a 2023 digital talent outlook report (Hamoni et al., 2021).
+As Canadian expertise in health technology grows, the benefits could include improved healthcare efficiency and lower costs both in Canada and abroad.